 - A more comprehensive range of plan options

-- A positive and time-effective experience that allows transparency of the plans comparative features, benefits, prices, and options from different health companies
+- A positive and time-effective experience that allows transparency of the plans comparative features, benefits, prices, and opportunities from different health companies

-- No additional charges, the cost of a broker is $0.
-The plans are government regulated so the prices are the same no matter where you enroll
+- No additional charges.
+The plans are government regulated, so the prices are the same no matter where you enroll

 - Clear, concise, and unbiased information for your options